Wednesday, September 11, 2019

 Yours in unreasonable disdain,

-PS-- If you can make trendosaurus maximus an actual thing, I will denounce most of my previously-mentioned hatred toward you.
+PS-- If you can make trendosaurus maximus an actual thing, I will graciously denounce most of my previously-mentioned hatred toward you.